Lankow/nfc-emulator/README.md

 - `MainActivity` – Compose UI and AID configuration.
 - `TypeAEmulatorService` – Handles APDU commands from the NFC reader.
 - `CommunicationLog` – Stores APDU exchanges for display.

+## Debugging

+Verbose debug logs are written to Logcat using tags like `AidManager`, `ScenarioManager`, `ServerConnMgr`, `InternalServer`, `ServerJsonHandler`, `TypeAEmulatorService`, `CommunicationLog`, and `MainActivity`.
+Use `adb logcat` to observe AID registration, scenario execution, server traffic, and NFC APDU flow in real time.